makesites/locale/readme.md

 # Locale

-A set of conventions to production uniform looking language files
+A set of conventions to produce uniform looking language files

 # Features